lxqnt/find-good-books/README.md

   - In my simple design, I did aim to responsive for mobile, but overall there is alot that can be done to better design the site.
   - I also want to explore more how to do animations and transitions better in VueJS and more generally.
 - Opportunties for testing
+  - I've added a number of unit tests specifically to check the data manipulation happening with the computed properties in my app.
+An additional benefit of this is that it pushed me to seperate my components that display data from my components that request from an api end point.
+It allows for easier time writing tests and error handling.
   - During develepment I used a json file with data from the api to develop the basic frame work.
-Using this data as a proxy for testing might make snapshot testing and even unit testing easier to do.
-In the past I had tried to write test for apps that use an API, but always ran into the issue of the async data calls.
+Using this data as a proxy for testing helped with unit testing.